 Students have the opportunity to work with any of the faculty members who are affiliated with the Neuroscience program.
 Our faculty come from departments campuswide including Neurobiology, Neurology & Neurological Sciences, Neurosurgery, Biology, Genetics, Comparative Medicine, Electrical Engineering, Otolaryngology, Psychiatry, Psychology, Applied Physics, Molecular & Cellular Physiology, Ophthalmology, and Anesthesia.
 All are distinguished scientists who have made fundamental discoveries in all areas of neuroscience from molecules to cognition, and have international reputations for excellence in both research and teaching.

-The program has a strong community, fostered in part by the SIN boot camp for first year students, an annual retreat held near Monterey, and many other student-run events that encourage mingling, such as happy hours, inter-class dinners, and the weekly Stanford Neurosciences Institute seminar series.
-Students have a history of initiating groups and events to fill in the gaps.
-Those in the fourth year and beyond present their work to the student community during monthly Superfriends gatherings.
-In addition to the existing book club for discussing popular science literature, our students also lead a homegrown neuroblog - NeuWrite West - to improve their own skills in communicating science to a general audience.
+The program has a strong community, fostered in part by the Stanford Immersive Neuroscience course for first year students, an annual retreat held in Monterey, and many other student-run events that encourage mingling such as SIN Tea Time, Neuro Student Network panel discussions and fireside chats, happy hours, and DEIB coffee hours.
+Starting in the fourth year, students present their work to the community during monthly Superfriends gatherings.
+Our students also lead a homegrown neuroblog - NeuWrite West - to improve their own skills in communicating science to a general audience.

-Students partake in a variety of activities both on- and off-campus.
-The gorgeous weather year-round means that many students hike, bike, and rock climb in the area, with weekend ski trips to Lake Tahoe common in the winter.
-Some of the students perform with the Stanford Shakespeare company, swing and salsa clubs, or local music groups.
-The graduate community organizes many social events including movie viewings, restaurant outings, and parties.
-Many graduate students in the program choose to live in San Francisco, and for those who prefer living near Stanford, San Francisco is a short CalTrain ride away.
+Students participate in a variety of activities both on and off campus.
+The gorgeous weather year-round allows students to hike, bike, and rock climb in the area, with weekend ski trips to Lake Tahoe common in the winter.
+Our students have performed with the Stanford Chamber Chorale, Stanford Medicine Chorus, Stanford Shakespeare company, swing and salsa clubs, and local music groups.
+The graduate community organizes social events including movie nights, restaurant outings, and parties.